Privacy choices

 Can I compare two brand colors?

 Yes.
-Enter the two HEX values to compare their Lab distance, OKLab distance, contrast ratio, and visual split preview.
+Enter two concrete CSS colors, including alpha-capable HEX, RGB, HSL, HWB, Lab/LCH, OKLab/OKLCH, supported color() values, fixed color names, or transparent, to compare their Lab distance, OKLab distance, base-channel contrast context, and visual split preview.

 Does color difference measure accessibility?